pnp/sp-dev-fx-webparts/samples/react-azure-openai-connector/README.md

 | ------- | ---------------- | --------------- |
 | 1.0     | July 26, 2023 | Initial release |

-## Disclaimer

-**THIS CODE IS PROVIDED _AS IS_ WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**

----

 ## Minimal Path to Awesome

 - Install the MS Graph Toolkit for SPFx package.
-[Follow this](https://learn.microsoft.com/en-us/graph/toolkit/get-started/mgt-spfx)
+[Follow this](https://learn.microsoft.com/graph/toolkit/get-started/mgt-spfx)
 - Clone this repository
 - Ensure that you are at the solution folder
 - Edit the file __Constants.ts__ with your values (see _prerequisites_ section)
 - in the command-line run:
-  - **npm install**
+  - `npm install`
-  - **gulp serve**
+  - `gulp serve`
-- Add the webpart in the SharePoint workbench or any SharePoint page (appending _?debug=true&noredir=true&debugManifestsFile=https://localhost:4321/temp/manifests.js_ to the page URL)
+- Add the web part in the SharePoint workbench or any SharePoint page (appending _?debug=true&noredir=true&debugManifestsFile=https://localhost:4321/temp/manifests.js_ to the page URL)

 ## Features